WahidinAlambiyah/boost-springboot/README.md

 docker compose -f docker-compose.postgres.yml up -d
 ```

-This starts a container named `purchaseorder-postgres` that exposes PostgreSQL
+This starts a container named `wahidin-purchaseorder-postgres` that exposes PostgreSQL
 on port `5432`, seeds the default credentials, and persists data inside a named
 volume.